 The growing interest in art history is reflected in the many books on this subject that were published and spread.
 Subjects of special interest were the Greco-Roman period and national ideals.
 Swedish museum curators had lively contacts with colleagues abroad, and it was part of their job to keep abreast with the latest research.

-The books displayed in this exhibition are from the Art Library’s older collection.
-They are mainly textbooks on art history, general handbooks, and monographic biographies.
-The books give an idea of the literature that would have been found in a curator’s bookcase.
+The books displayed in this exhibition were from the Art Library’s older collection.
+They were mainly textbooks on art history, general handbooks, and monographic biographies.
+The books gave an idea of the literature that would have been found in a curator’s bookcase.
 Several of these books are exquisitely and artistically bound and were published in limited, numbered editions.
-The exhibition also includes examples of older displays of the collections as photographic reproductions from the Image Archive.
+The exhibition also included examples of older displays of the collections as photographic reproductions from the Image Archive.

 The masterpieces of art have always been of great importance to museum professionals and artists.
-In the current exhibition on the 6th floor Inspiration - Iconic Works you can discover more about how contemporary artists have been inspired by the old masters.
+The exhibition Inspiration - Iconic Works, which was on display at the same time, discussed how contemporary artists have been inspired by the old masters.